DrMohamoud/DrMohamoud.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Applied Mathematics, Eskisehir Technical University, Turkey, 2023
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Mathematical Sciences, African Institute for Mathematical Sciences (AIMS), The University of Western Cape, South Africa, 2018
-* B.S. in GitHub, GitHub University, 2012
+* B.Sc. in Mathematics and Statistics, University of Hargeisa, Somaliland, 2016

 Work experience
 ======